 It’s been prioritized by the Governor in Tallahassee, and characterized by what may be an unprecedented level of cooperation between Palm Beach, Broward, and Miami-Dade counties.

-The South Florida Water Management District and U.S. Army Corps of Engineers are also working together, along with an elite cadre of leading subcontractors from the private sector.
+The South Florida Water Management District and U.S. Army Corps of Engineers are also working together, along with an elite cadre of leading contractors and subcontractors from the private sector.